 The Ad Hoc Advisory Committee members broadly represent the communities of interest related to residency education and have been selected with the belief that they will provide thoughtful analysis and insight into the needed evolution of residency training, in coordination with the goals and the interests of the profession.

 The Council has appointed the following individuals to the Committee:

 Keith Cook, DPM (chair); Newark, NJ – CPME member; member of the Residency Review Committee (RRC); residency director; residency evaluator

 Michael P. DellaCorte, DPM (representing the American Board of Podiatric Medicine [ABPM]); Maspeth, NY - residency evaluator, member of the Joint Committee on the Recognition of Specialty Boards (JCRSB)

 Scott Hughes, DPM (liaison for the APMA Board of Trustees); Monroe, MI – private practitioner

 Charles Lombardi, DPM (representing the American Board of Foot and Ankle Surgery [ABFAS]); Bayside, NY – former CPME member; former RRC chair; former ABFAS president; residency evaluator; residency director

 Danae Lowell, DPM (representing program directors and evaluators); Cleveland – residency director of a VA-sponsored residency program; residency evaluator

-David Millward, DPM (representing the Young Physicians); Grain Valley, MO – residency director
+David Millward, DPM (representing Young Physicians); Grain Valley, MO – residency director

-Steven Vyce, DPM (representing the Council of Teaching Hospitals); New Haven, CT – residency director
+Steven Vyce, DPM (representing the Council of Teaching Hospitals [COTH]); New Haven, CT – CPME member; member of the Residency Review Committee (RRC); residency director